AshishEPAM/assignment-wikipedia-test/README.md

 This is an assignment project where we are automating below test flow.

 1. Navigate to wikipedia.org page
 2. Search for “OOP”
 3. Select first item in suggested results list
 4. Validate that you successfully navigate to https://en.wikipedia.org/wiki/OOP page
 5. Click on link with title “Object-oriented programming”
 6. Validate that you successfully navigate to https://en.wikipedia.org/wiki/Object-oriented_programming page
-7. On page bottom expand “Software engineering” area, and select third name from  “Software engineers” list (e. g.
-“Grady Booch”).
+7. On page bottom expand “Software engineering” area, and select third name from “Software engineers” list (e.g. “Grady Booch”).

 # Guidelines